Taylor Mountain Regional Park and Open Space Preserve

 Taylor Mountain Regional Park & Open Space Preserve is a prominent landmark in southeast Santa Rosa and offers panoramic views of the city from trails that climb to the summit.

-The park currently offers approximately 7 miles of trails for hiking, biking and horseback riding, an 18-hole disc golf course and an accessible natural play area.
+- The park features approximately 7 miles of trails for hiking, biking and horseback riding, an 18-hole disc golf course and an accessible natural play area.

 Two routes - the Sky Lupine/Eastern and Western Routes - lead to the mountain's mid-section, with the Sky Lupine/Eastern Route continuing on to the summit for a 1,100-foot elevation gain.
 The Todd Creek and Red Tail trails offer less-strenuous hikes through oak woodlands.

 - The Sky Lupine Trail offers the best route for those looking to make the 1,100-foot ascent from the Kawana Terrace entrance to near the top of Taylor Mountain, with sweeping views of Santa Rosa and beyond.